maevadevs/Learn-SQL-Complete-Bootcamp/02-joins/06-joins-statements.md

 ## `AS`

 - Allows to rename columns or table selection with an alias
-- Cannot be used when using `HAVING`: SQL will rename the column, after the `HAVING` operation, but before the `ORDER BY` operation
+- Cannot be used when using `HAVING` or `WHERE`: SQL will rename the column, after the `HAVING` operation, but before the `ORDER BY` operation

 ```sql
 SELECT column1 AS first_column, COUNT(column2) AS count_col2, SUM(column3) AS sum_col3